pingooio/pingoo/docs/configuration.md

 Pingoo needs **read and write** permission to the configuration directory.

+Pingoo uses the `/etc/pingoo/certificates` to load and store TLS certificates.
+Visit the [TLS](/docs/tls) page to learn more about TLS configuration.

 ## Configuration File

-pingoo checks for its configuration file in the following locations (in this order):
+Pingoo checks for its configuration file in the following locations (in this order):
 - `pingoo.yml`
 - `/etc/pingoo/pingoo.yml`